Forest-Economics-Goettingen/woodValuationDE/README.md

 [Offer and Staupendahl (2018)](#offer.2018) and
 [v.
 Bodelschwingh (2018)](#vbodelschwingh.2018).
 Since, e.g., for
-deciduous species a maximum diameter of 40 cm is assumed for highly mechanized harvests,
+deciduous species a maximum diameter of 40 cm is assumed for highly mechanized logging,
 [Fuchs et al. (in preparation)](#fuchs.inpreparation) derived the method
 <i>"combined"</i>.
-This refers to the combinations applied by
+This refers to combinations, as applied by
 [v.
-Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific shares of motor-manual and highly mechanized
+Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific proportions of motor-manual and highly mechanized
 logging:

 * softwood species